 Again – a regret I did not buy one of these ornately patterned dishes, and a cut out patterned tea lamp.

 They are so pretty!

 We purchased one of these mosaics in Sousse, but we were pleased to see them here.

 And less expensive here than the Sousse port where we bought ours too.
 Do you like the design below that Explorason selected?
-We are going to use it as a trivet one day in the centre of our table.
+We are going to use it as a trivet one day at the center of our table.
 It also has good meaning as we are off to stay in a traditional Tunisian home like this next.

 Sadly there are only a handful of tourists.
 These people have families to feed, and bills to pay.
-This pouffe is leather and you can pick one up for about $20 – $30.
-They come in assorted shapes, sizes and colours, and can fold flat in the bottom of your bag.
+This pouf is leather and you can pick one up for about $20 – $30.
+They come in assorted shapes, sizes, and colors, and can fold flat in the bottom of your bag.
 How nice is this!

 Then we met this lovely gardener.

 He called Explorason over.
 He beaconed for him to place his hand on his shoulder.